max-externals/site/max-intro.md

 ## MSP section

-This section covers all the concepts connected to the processing of **audio data streams** (audio signals).
+The MSP section covers all the concepts connected to the processing of **audio data streams** (audio signals).
 An audio signal is a **Float number** (32bit precision).
 In the Max/MSP environment **audio signals** can be passed and transmitted between objects only if the DSP (audio processing) is enabled, unlike control signals, which are always active.
-The objects (functions) that act on these signals are connected to each other with a **segmented patch chords** (yellow and black by default).
+The objects (functions) that act on these signals always have a name ending with a tilde symbols (~) and they are connected to each other with a **segmented patch chords** (yellow and black by default).

 ![image](https://github.com/max-externals/site/blob/main/media/es_2_msp.png)